Permission to work in the UK

 The University of Bradford Start Up Visa Programme

 You can apply for an employer sponsored work visa under Tier 2 if you have a job offer from an employer who must have a Tier 2 sponsor licence.

 You have to apply for the visa with the 'Certificate of Sponsorship' and you need to pass the points-based assessment including a minimum salary for the post.
-Your job must have a particular skills level and the minimum salary must be at least £20,800 but for some jobs it will need to be higher.
+Your job must have a particular skills level and at least £30,000 per year or the ‘appropriate rate’ for the job you’re offered.
 The Codes of Practice on the GOV UK website also sets out the salaries.

 All the requirements for Tier 2 visa are explained in the Tier 2 policy guidance on the GOV UK website.